 Each fellow will spend one year in residence at each institution and will be expected to participate in activities in both programs throughout the fellowship period.
 (The fellowship will usually start in late August).
 ISP and SSP will provide office space and a computer, and fellows will have access to the Harvard and MIT libraries and most of the other facilities of the university at which they are located.

 Pre-doctoral research fellows are expected to work on—and ideally complete—their doctoral dissertations during the first year of the fellowship and must have passed their general examinations and made significant progress (three chapters) on a thesis in order to be eligible.
 Post-doctoral fellows must have their Ph.D. in hand by the beginning of the fellowship period and are expected to complete a book, monograph, or other significant publication during their period of residence.
 All fellows are expected to be in residence for the duration of the fellowship and to participate on a regular basis in weekly seminars and research colloquia.

 The new Program offers a ten-month stipend of $75,000 for postdoctoral research fellows and $55,000 USD for predocs.
 Each institution offers reimbursement for some health insurance premiums, according to its own policies.

 The joint program is directed by Barry Posen, Ford Professor of Political Science at MIT and Director of the Security Studies Program, and Stephen Walt, Belfer Professor of International Affairs at the Harvard Kennedy School and Faculty Chair of the Belfer Center’s International Security Program.

 Interested applicants should submit a 3-5 page statement, a CV, three letters of recommendation, and a writing sample (including thesis chapters for pre-docs) to the following email address:

-The deadline for applications is Friday, January 18, 2019.
+The deadline for applications has been extended to Friday, January 25, 2019.
 Awards will be announced in March 2019.